bigomics/omicsplayground-doc/dataprep/dataprep.rst

 .. seealso::

-    See some data preparation example cases in :ref:`Data preparation examples <Dataprep_example>`
+    See some examples in the
+    :ref:`Data preparation examples <Dataprep_example>` section.